 “I mix Epson salt with essential oil and avocado oil and rub it on all my arthritic areas to jump start my day,” explained Karen Joan Topping.
 “That and a trusty electric heating pad.”

 Buy the Epsom salt above (2-pack) for $16.90 from Amazon.

 These multi-purpose heat wraps are designed to soothe muscle and joint pain by providing direct heat therapy.

 “Thermacare heat wraps,” suggested April A Proffer.
 “They are great for when I’m working or on the go.”

 “I love using Thermacare heat wraps.
 They relax my muscles and the nice thing is that they stay on even if you have to get up or go somewhere,” added Char Baiz.

-Buy the Thermacare heat wraps above for $8.59 from Walmart.
+Buy the Thermacare heat wraps above for $5.09 from Amazon.